savanihd/Laravel-11-Like-Dislike-System/README.md

  Run `php artisan serve` for a dev server.
 Navigate to `http://localhost:8000/`.
 The application will automatically reload if you change any of the source files.

-##⭐️ List of Laravel 11 Tutorial Example Step by Step:
+## ⭐️ List of Laravel 11 Tutorial Example Step by Step:

 <table>
 <tr>
-    <td><a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
-    <td><a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
+    <td>🔗 <a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
-    <td><a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
+    <td>🔗 <a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
-    <td><a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
+    <td>🔗 <a href="https://www.itsolutionstuff.com/post/how-to-create-and-use-trait-in-laravel-11example.html">How to Create and User Trait in Laravel 11?</a></td>
 </tr>
 </table>